TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 RETURN * LIMIT 1
 ```

-Show the `GTEXEQTL` node and its three edges to an `HGNC` node, an `UBERON` node and a `PVALUEBINS` node.
-The `PVALUEBINS` node is where the p-value for the eQTL is located (on the upperbound and lowerbound properties).
+This query shows the `GTEXEQTL` node and its three edges as linked to an `HGNC` node, an `UBERON` node and a `PVALUEBINS` node.
+The `PVALUEBINS` node contains the p-value for the eQTL (the upperbound and lowerbound properties).
 ```cypher
 MATCH (gtex_cui:Concept)-[r0:CODE]-(gtex_exp_code:Code {SAB:'GTEXEQTL'})
 MATCH (gtex_cui)-[r1]-(hgnc_concept:Concept)-[r2:CODE]-(hgnc_code:Code {SAB:'HGNC'})